content-left-bg.png

 Active supervision

-Staff are alert and aware of risks and hazards and the potential for accidents and injury in the physical environment and are attuned to the needs of individual children.
+Staff are alert and aware of risks and hazards and the potential for accidents and injury in the physical environment and are attuned to the capabilities of individual children.

 Approved provider